 - Boil in a pot of water until tender before using.

-- Once boiled and if you don’t plan to use the jackfruit right away, you can let cool and freeze in freezer safe ziplock.
+- Once boiled, and if you don’t plan to use the jackfruit right away, you can let cool and freeze in a freezer-safe ziplock.

-For beginners, I highly suggest simply using canned young jackfruit.
-Not only this option is so much easier, but it also means you can prepare gudeg any time you crave for this dish. :D
+For beginners, I highly suggest using canned young jackfruit.
+Not only is this option so much easier, but it also means you can prepare gudeg any time you crave this dish. :D

 Gudeg Jogja - Yogyakarta Jackfruit Stew